Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 Very pale or nearly clear

-This can be normal at times.
-If it is constant all day, you may be drinking more than you need.
+Can be normal sometimes.
+If constant all day, you may be drinking more than you need.

-Total volume matters, but timing matters too.
-Many people do better with a steady intake pattern instead of very large drinks spaced far apart.
+Total volume matters, but timing and tolerance matter too.
+Many people do better with steady intake instead of large amounts late in the day.

 | Time | Simple approach | Why it helps |